The Albany Chorale

 Meri Beth Hillard

-Meri Beth was born in Spokane, Washington, and raised in Albuquerque, New Mexico.
-She began her piano studies at an early age and studied music at both The University of New Mexico and Calvin College.
-Currently, she is active as a teacher, performer, and church musician.
+Meri Beth was born in Spokane, Washington and raised in Albuquerque, New Mexico.
+She began her piano studies at an early age, began playing for church services in 8th grade, and studied music at both The University of New Mexico and Calvin College.

-As music/youth assistant at First United Methodist Church in Albany, she directs the youth choirs, plays for the sanctuary choir, and assists in the worship services.
-She accompanies music majors as well as the college choir at Darton State College.
-Meri Beth also has a studio of private piano students.
-She has accompanied The Albany Chorale for the past eleven years.
+As music assistant at First United Methodist Church in Albany, she plays for the sanctuary choir, assists in worship services, and has 20 years experience directing their youth choirs and taking them on annual tours.
+She accompanied music majors as well as the college choir at Darton State College for almost 20 years and she has accompanied The Albany Chorale for the past 15 years.
+She continues to play for programs and recitals in the community.